Sigill/llvm-builder/README.md

 # Latest Clang

-Scripts to build recent versions of GCC for various Linux distributions.
+Scripts to build recent versions of Clang for various Linux distributions.

 ## Debian/Ubuntu